mohammedpascal/NadineProvider/README.md

 NADINE
 ======

-A very easy content provider for Android
+A very simple way to create and use content provider in Android

 # How it works?